rhouldin/getting-cleaning-data-course-project/README.md

     run_analysis.R              A R script for regenerating the condensed dataset from the original data.

+## Command for reading the data into R.

+    # Set the working directory to the location containing the CSV file.
+    setwd("path")

+    # Read the data into data frame 'df'.
+    df <- read.csv("UCI HAR Dataset Avg.csv")

 ## Instructions for recreating the condensed dataset.

 1. Clone this repository into a local directory.